 At one assisted living and housing facility, the commission drew attention to potential problems relating to data protection, as staff were preparing and saving documentation on their own private PCs.
 This problem was resolved by restructuring the office facilities, renting a new main office and creating local data storage space for documentation.
-Whenever staff of small-scale shared accommodations of the city of Vienna ensured that the doors of individual rooms remained locked throughout the night, this was problematic in terms of the interplay of personal freedom and the obligation to provide escape routes and emergency exits.
-It is permitted for the doors of individual rooms to be locked on a short-term basis as a precautionary measure if this is the only way to check on persons coming in and out, keep out unwanted guests or prevent children from being exposed to danger.
-The competent authorities gave their assurance that this would be explained to the socio-pedagogic staff.
+Whenever staff small-scale of accommodations of the city of Vienna ensured that the doors of individual rooms remained locked throughout the night, this was problematic in terms of the interplay of personal freedom and the obligation to provide escape routes and emergency exits.
+It is permitted for the doors of individual rooms to be locked on a shortterm basis as a precautionary measure if this is the only way to check on persons coming in and out, keep out unwanted guests or prevent children from being exposed to danger.
+The competent authorities gave their assurance that this would be explained to the sociopedagogic staff.